Myofascial Pain Disorder Treatment in Jupiter, FL

 Myofascial pain syndrome can be caused by a variety of factors, including:

 • Bruxism: Bruxism is the habitual grinding or clenching of teeth, which can stress the TMJ and surrounding muscles.
-Teeth grinding can cause muscle tension, and trigger points, which may lead to a myofascial pain syndrome.
+Teeth grinding can cause muscle tension, and trigger points, which may lead to myofascial pain syndrome.

 • Jaw Trauma or Injury: Injury to the jaw or face can cause damage to the TMJ and surrounding muscles, leading to the disorder.
 Jaw trauma can be due to a sports injury, a car accident, or a physical impact.